22 Diy Tent Glamping Ideas to Make Your Next Camping Trip Unforgettable

 15) String up bunting or flags for a festive, personal festival feel.

-Let’s throw in a splash of color to our glamping setup.
-Hanging bunting or festive flags instantly makes the tent feel more cheerful and welcoming.
+Adding a splash of color to our glamping setup instantly makes our tent feel more cheerful and welcoming.
+Think bunting or festive flags!

-It’s such a simple trick, but it sets the mood for fun and relaxation.
-We can get creative with store-bought flags or make our own using fabric scraps or old clothes.
+It’s a simple trick, but it really sets the mood for fun and relaxation.
+We can grab store-bought flags or get crafty and make our own with fabric scraps or old shirts.

-Every time we come back to camp, those bright flags fluttering make us smile.
-Glamping’s about having fun together, not perfection.
+Every time we come back to camp, those bright flags fluttering in the breeze make us grin.
+Glamping really is about having fun together, not about perfection.

 16) Include a portable Bluetooth speaker for your favorite chill tunes.